 There is no additional cost associated with this privilege unless you use it.
-You will be charged our paid item OD fee of $20 for each overdrawn item created by a traditional paper-based check, a teller withdrawal, an automatic payment (ACH) transaction or a recurring debit card payment.
-Also, if you have requested us to do so, we may authorize and cover ATM transfers or withdrawals and everyday debit card purchases.
+You will be charged our paid item OD fee of $ 25 for each overdrawn item per your available balance created by a traditional paper-based check, a teller withdrawal, an automatic payment (ACH) transaction or a recurring debit card payment.
+Also, if you have requested us to do so, we may authorize and cover ATM transfer or withdrawals and everyday debit card purchases.

-For example, three paid items in one day will result in $60 in paid item OD fees.
-To help you manage your account, the total fees you have paid for items (both paid and returned) during the current month and for the year-to-date will be reflected on your monthly checking statement.
+To help you manage your account, the total fees you have paid for items (both paid and returned) during the current month and for the year-to-date will be reflected on your monthly statement.

 What is my Overdraft Privilege limit?
 If I have two checking accounts, can I get Member Privilege on both?

-The standard Overdraft Privilege limit is $500.
-If you have multiple accounts for your household, you may have a limit on each eligible account.
+The standard Overdraft Privilege limit is $ 500.
+If you have multiple accounts for your household, you may only have one Overdraft Privilege limit established per eligible primary member.

 How quickly must I repay my Overdraft Privilege?